CSpanias/cspanias.github.io/_posts/2023-12-14-DVWA - Weak Session IDs.md

     Session completed.
     ```

 4. So this time the cookie seems to be generated using an MD5 hash of the plaintext session ID.
 We can see an example of how this can be used for an attack using Burp's **Intruder**.
-We send the request used to generate the request to Intruder:
+We start by sending the request used to generate the request to the Intruder:

     ![](send_to_intruder.png)